IBM/event-automation/_tutorials/ep-tutorial-11.md

 order: 11
 ---

+{% include video.html videoSource="videos/tutorials/examples/11-mqmessages.mp4" %}{: class="tutorial-video" }

 ## Scenario

-MQ queues and topics are a valuable source of events for processing.
+IBM MQ queues and topics are a valuable source of events for processing.
 In this tutorial, you will see how MQ messages can be surfaced on Kafka topics, from where they can be used as a source of events for {{site.data.reuse.ep_name}}.

 ## Before you begin